iarna/fetch-fic/README.md

 ## HINTS

 * Running `fetch-meta` with a fic file as an argument will update it.
-* Use `--scrape` if the thread doesn't have threadmarks but has an index post.
+* Xenforo: Use `--scrape` if the thread doesn't have threadmarks but has an index post.
-* Use `--and-scrape` if the thread has extra stuff in the index post that's not threadmarked.
+* Xenforo: Use `--and-scrape` if the thread has extra stuff in the index post that's not threadmarked.
 This is commonly where meta-fanfic goes (aka in some communities as "omake").
 * The fic files are [TOML](https://github.com/toml-lang/toml), but just open